Marjorie Wallace (charity executive)

 Marjorie Shiona Wallace CBE (born January 1943) is a British investigative journalist, author, and broadcaster.
-She is the founder and chief executive of mental health charity SANE.
+She is the founder and chief executive of the mental health charity SANE.

 Early life and education

 Wallace was born in Nairobi, British Kenya, where her father was a civil engineer mapping the railways.
 Her mother was a classical pianist.

-After studying music, Wallace graduated with a degree in Psychology and Philosophy from University College London.
+After studying music she graduated with a degree in psychology and philosophy from University College London.